jaideep-siva/Heart-Attack-Prediction/README.md

 ## Authors: Jaideep Siva, Senthil

 This Jupyter Notebook is an extensive analysis and application of advanced statistical methods to predict heart attacks.
-It is a part of the DSA 6100 course and is meticulously crafted to showcase a deep understanding of statistical analysis, data preprocessing, and machine learning model application in the medical field.
+This is a meticulously crafted ipynb to showcase a deep understanding of statistical analysis, data preprocessing, and machine learning model application in the medical field.

 ## Project Overview